BMeyerKC/MRUTab/store_description.md

 Install, open Options to set the move delay and right-to-left behavior, then switch tabs as usual.
 The extension will move the active tab after the configured delay.

 ### Privacy
 No browsing data is uploaded.
-Debug logs (optional) record only limited, non-sensitive tab summaries (hostnames only) and are stored locally in the extension console when enabled.
+Debug logs (optional) record only limited, non-sensitive tab summaries and are stored locally in the extension console when enabled.

+Permissions note: This extension intentionally requests only the `storage` permission in the manifest.
+It does not request the `tabs` permission or host permissions.
+The extension uses non-sensitive tab metadata (id, index, groupId, title) and Chrome's tab activation events to perform moves without needing extra permissions.

 ### Support & source
 For support, issues, or to view the source, visit the project on GitHub (link in the options/about page).